1. What is the purpose of the Candidate Programme?

 There is a cost for the Ethics workshops which must be attended once a year.
-This cost is R750 per half day workshop.
+This cost is R1050.00 per half day workshop.

 If the Candidate is not resident within 25 kms of the venue for group supervision sessions, and the employer is not willing to pay travel and/or accommodation costs, the SABPP will refund taxi fares or will make travel and accommodation arrangements for Candidates coming from outside Gauteng.

-The SABPP may require you to sit a test of basic HR knowledge, just to ensure that you will be able to cope with the development activities.
+The SABPP committee will evaluate the CV and qualifications before the candidate is accepted into the programme.
+They may require you to sit a test of basic HR knowledge, just to ensure that you will be able to cope with the development activities.

-If, for any reason, you are considered not yet ready to enter the programme, the SABPP office will give you development suggestions to help you prepare yourself for a future programme.
+If, for any reason, you are considered not yet ready to enter the programme, the SABPP will recommend developmental programmes that will be happening during the time.

 That depends really on the availability of suitable Supervisors.
 Where possible, we prefer your Supervisor to be an HR practitioner working at the same organisation.
 If there are sufficient possible Supervisors, bearing in mind the criteria to be an SABPP Candidate Supervisor, then you could be offered a choice.